codeforkjeff/covid-19-stats/README.md

 - ELT for cleaning COVID-19 data from various sources and transforming it into dimensional models
 - web interfaces for viewing the data in various ways

+(Note: on 11/14/2020, I removed the large output files that were being committed daily (ugh) from the repo's history, reducing its size by a few hundred megabytes.
+If you have been tracking this project, it's a good idea to do a fresh clone from scratch.)

 # How to Run This

 This runs nightly in a docker container, using BigQuery for the data warehouse